 - salt and pepper to taste

-- Heat butter in an ovenproof skillet over medium heat.
+- Heat 2 tablespoons of butter in an ovenproof skillet over medium heat.
 Add onion and corned beef and cook until onion is softened, about 5 minutes.

-- Add 1 tablespoon butter and stir in the potato and green pepper and continue to cook 5-7 minutes longer or until the potato starts to brown (don’t stir too frequently to allow potatoes to crisp).
+- Add remaining butter and stir in the potato and green pepper and continue to cook 5-7 minutes longer or until the potato starts to brown (don’t stir too frequently to allow potatoes to crisp).

 - Create 4 wells in the hash and break an egg into each hole.
 Season with salt and pepper.